CTWGwebsite/CTWGwebsite.github.io/_projects/1_project.md

 giscus_comments: true
 ---

 The critical theory working group (CTWG) is proud to present the first volume of Margin Notes.
 This publication has been a labor of love and we are excited to share it with you!
-In this page, you will find the PDF version of the journal, and a list of the articles included in this volume.
-(Please note we are still working on the HTML version of the articles, so stay tuned for that!)
+In this page, you will find the PDF and HTML versions of the journal, and a list of the articles included in this volume.
+To incentivize reading the PDF version of the journal, we have left out some of the appendices from the HTML version.
+The PDF version contains all the articles and appendices and is our recommended version for reading.

 ## PDF Version